ulif/psj.content/src/psj/content/README.txt

 psj.content
 ***********

+Content types and metadata handling for the Plone Scholarly Journal.

 :Test-Layer: integration

-Content types for the Plone Scholarly Journal.

 The `psj.content` package currently supports the following content
 types: